Wife selling: United States

 An undated doggerel from Western Pennsylvania was reported by H. Carrington Bolton as "Pontius Pilate, King of the Jews",/"Sold his wife for a pair of shoes."/"When the shoes began to wear"/"Pontius Pilate began to swear."
 Bolton received it after publishing other rhymes used by children for "counting-out".
 Variants on the rhyme have also been reported, including from Salt Lake City c.
 1920 and Los Angeles c.
 1935, the variants naming "Holy Moses" instead of "Pontius Pilate", and some women reported their use "as rope-skipping and ball-bouncing rhymes".

 In the U.S., a folktale titled The Man Who Sold His Wife For Beef, narrated by two informants, and that possibly was true although "suspect[ed]" to be only a folktale, was told in 1952 by Mrs. Mary Richardson, living in Calvin Township, southwestern Michigan, which town was a destination for slaves travelling through the Underground Railroad and in which town most residents and local government officials were Black.
 As told to Richard M. Dorson, in Clarksdale, Cohoma [sic] County, northern Mississippi, c.
 1890 or c.
 1897–1898, a husband killed his wife and sold some parts to people to eat as beef, and the husband was caught and executed.

 The plot of the 1969 western-musical film "Paint Your Wagon" treats the subject satirically.

 The ride Pirates of the Caribbean at Disneyland originally contained a "Wife Auction".
-This was recently removed.
+It was removed in 2017.